 Figma originally borrowed from the world of print: line spacing was added below and “100%” meant “font’s default line height.”
 Over time, however, it became increasingly obvious that this is less and less how people think of or use type.
 Instead, most expect fonts to behave like the web; our approach to fonts caused trouble in the handoff between design and engineering, and even in designing itself.

 We heard from a lot of you that Figma’s approach to text was confusing, so we looked at it more carefully.
 We observed how people used Figma to design visuals and UIs for all sorts of platforms.
-We built tools to help ourselves understand how different platforms use text.
 We dug into the history of where different line height and typography interpretations came from.
+We built tools to help ourselves understand how different platforms use text (here is one you can play with that explores line height on different platforms).

 And we went through a lot of seedy alleys of typography, places I wouldn’t want you to ever encounter: rogue fonts, ridiculously tall text cursors, selections that overlapped or refused to.